-- The school recognizes that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - Some may also have special educational needs (SEND) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SENDD Code of Practice (2014) is followed. - The person responsible for supporting pupils at school with medical conditions is Mrs Langley.
-The school's policy for supporting pupils with medical conditions can be found on the school website Mrs Langley is responsible for First Aid within the school and she is a qualified First Aider
+- The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - Some may also have special educational needs (SEND) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed. - The person responsible for supporting pupils at school with medical conditions is Mrs Carol Skeens.
+The school's policy for supporting pupils with medical conditions can be found on the school website - Mrs Skeens is responsible for first aid within the school.
+She is aqualified First Aider

-SECTION 8: MONITORING AND EVALUATION OF SENDD
+SECTION 8: MONITORING AND EVALUATION OF SEND

 - The school regularly and carefully monitors and evaluates the quality of provision we offer all pupils - The monitoring of provision for pupils is carried out half termly.
-Audits, sampling of parent views, pupils views, staff views are carried out The Governor responsible for Special Educational Needs meets termly with the Headteacher/SENDCO. - Evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all pupils.
-This is carried out by reviewing interventions with all staff involved with the child.
-Regular meetings with parents and monitoring visits with outside agencies
+Audits, sampling of parent views, pupils views, staff views are carried out.
+The governor responsible for Special Educational Needs meets termly with the headteacher/SENDCO - Evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all pupils.
+This is carried out by reviewing interventions with all staff involved with the child, and with regular meetings with parents and monitoring visits with outside agencies